mattermost/docs/source/deployment/mobile-app-deployment.rst

 Microsoft InTune
 ****************

-“Microsoft Intune is a cloud-based service that focuses on mobile device management (MDM) and mobile application management (MAM).
+"Microsoft Intune is a cloud-based service that focuses on mobile device management (MDM) and mobile application management (MAM).
 Intune is included in Microsoft's `Enterprise Mobility + Security (EMS) suite <https://www.microsoft.com/microsoft-365/enterprise-mobility-security>`_, and enables users to be productive while keeping your organization data protected.
 It integrates with other services, including Microsoft 365 and Azure Active Directory (Azure AD) to control who has access, and what they have access to, and Azure Information Protection for data protection.
-When you use it with Microsoft 365, you can enable your workforce to be productive on all their devices, while keeping your organization's information protected.”
+When you use it with Microsoft 365, you can enable your workforce to be productive on all their devices, while keeping your organization's information protected."

 - `InTune Website <https://docs.microsoft.com/en-us/intune/fundamentals/what-is-intune>`_
 - `Microsoft InTune Documentation <https://docs.microsoft.com/en-us/intune-user-help/use-managed-devices-to-get-work-done>`_